davidbrum25/moodinfinite/README.md

 <p align="center">
   <strong>A versatile, infinite digital canvas for your ideas.
 Create moodboards, brainstorm, organize thoughts, and now, craft the perfect AI prompts.</strong>
 </p>

 ---

+## ✨ What's New in Version 0.8.9

+This update brings several bug fixes and usability improvements.

+*   **Visual Tab Connection:** Eliminated the visual gap between the top bar tabs and the canvas, ensuring a seamless connection.
+*   **Mobile Tab Deletion:** Added a delete button to each board in the mobile tabs popup, allowing for easy removal of open tabs on mobile devices.
+*   **Intuitive Scaling:** Inverted the scaling behavior: now, scaling maintains the aspect ratio by default, and holding `Shift` enables free-form scaling.
+*   **Enhanced Reset Button:** The reset button for selected elements now fully resets position (to the center of the view), rotation, and flip state.
+(Note: Resetting to original size is not yet supported as original dimensions are not stored.)

+---